Tips for Leasing an Industrial Space

 Check the HVAC

 An industrial space may not have HVAC in the entire building.
-Or they could have a system that can’t keep the building a comfortable temperate all day.
+Or they could have a system that can’t keep the building at a comfortable temperature all day.
 Ensure the building you are leasing meets the temperature needs of your operations.
 If upgrades or repairs are needed, you may need to negotiate those into the terms of your lease.

 Know Your Equipment